N2 END TO END5-DAY CHALLENGE

 WHAT’S INCLUDED

-Airport Transfers • Ensuite accommodation in mainly 3* or 4* hotels, in shared ensuite rooms (single rooms are available and a supplement of £275 applies) • Buffet-style breakfasts every morning, usually with eggs also available • 3-course evening meals every night with water, wine or beer and coffee • Snacks to keep you going during the day, such as bananas, crisps, nuts, cakes, fruit, chocolate, and quality energy gels and bars • Bottled water, as well as High5 Zero electrolyte tablets • Maps of the route for you to refer to as you ride and GPS files for you to upload to your device • Souvenir Gobik full-zip Portugal N2 jersey
+Airport transfers • Accommodation in 3 & 4* hotels, in shared ensuite rooms (single rooms are available and a supplement of £300 applies) • Buffet-style breakfasts every morning • 3-course evening meals every night, with water, wine, beer, soft drinks and coffee • Snacks to keep you going during the day, such as bananas, crisps, nuts, cakes, fruit and chocolate, plus quality energy gels and bars • Bottled water, as well as High5 Zero electrolyte tablets • Maps of the route for you to refer to as you ride • GPS files for you to upload to your device and follow during the day • High quality Gobik Portugal N2 souvenir jersey